Dynamics, data and reconstruction: A categorical perspective for dynamics

-Functors are thus maps that also preserve categorical structure, or in other words, preserves compositionality.
+Functors are thus maps that also preserve categorical structure, mainly by preserving compositionality.
 One of the simplest notions of functors are monotonic functions from $\real$ to $\real$, and may be interpreted as functors from $\Rplus$, which is the category defined by $\real$ with the preorder $\leq$, to $\Rplus$ or $\Rminus$, which is the category defined by $\real$ with $\geq$.
 Realizing mathematical transformations as functors leads to deeper insights in the associated field.
-Some examples are Lebesgue integration \cite{Leinster_integration_2020}, diameter and Lebesgue number \cite{Das2023_CatEntropy}, and topological closure \cite{ClementinoGiuliTholen1996}.
+Some examples are Lebesgue integration \cite{Leinster_integration_2020}, diameter and Lebesgue number \cite{Das2023CatEntropy}, and topological closure \cite{ClementinoGiuliTholen1996}.

 One can interpret a functor $F : \calC \to \calD$ as drawing of the $\calC$ within $\calD$.
 The objects and arrows in $\calC$ are overlaid on objects and arrows in $\calD$.
 For that reason a functor is also called a \emph{diagram} or $\calC$-diagram if its domain is $\calC$.
 There is a structure preserving manner in which $\calC$-diagrams may be transformed.
 This leads us to the next topic :